This Is a Great Way to Use Movies in Your Homeschool!

-Using movies in your homeschool might seem like a cop out, but it’s not at all when you use them for some fun learning.
+Using movies in your homeschool might seem like a cop-out, but it’s not at all when you use them for some fun learning.

 Project-based learning is the best.
-My kids have not only been more excited and engaged during a project vs. plain old textbook learning, they have absorbed SO much more information.
-Their interest is fed each day as we add a new element, a new perspective, or a new layer to what we’re learning – and by the end the result is a celebration of sorts.
+My kids have not only been more excited and engaged during a project vs. plain old textbook learning, but they have also absorbed SO much more information.
+Their interest is fed each day as we add a new element, a new perspective, or a new layer to what we’re learning – and by the end, the result is a celebration of sorts.
 Celebrating what we’ve learned, what we’ve built, and how it feels to finish something.

 When you picture project-based learning, do you think of dioramas and science projects?
 While those certainly count, there are SO many other things that could be considered perfect projects.
 All of them can be fun in their own right, but some projects are even more fun, especially when they include a movie party!

 A few years ago our small homeschool group did one of our favorite projects to date.
 Each family watched “Night at the Museum” at home, and the children chose from the cast which historical figure was their favorite.

 Over the next week, everyone researched the character they had chosen, learning even more interesting facts about their life than the simple glimpses shown in the movie.
 Every student was responsible for putting together a project (or two) that would help them teach the homeschool group what they had learned.

 At the end of the week, we all met up for a “Night at the Museum” project party!
 Each student dressed as their chosen historical figure and shared their project(s) with the group.
 Seeing all those projects and hearing from the “expert teachers” was like having a living museum of our own!